-Infrastructure funding will be refined through work on an Aerotropolis Special Infrastructure Contribution, local infrastructure planning and funding mechanisms by Liverpool and Penrith City councils, and possible value capture mechanisms.
+Infrastructure funding will be refined through work on an Aerotropolis Special Infrastructure Contribution and local infrastructure planning by Liverpool City and Penrith City councils.

-The Plan will be implemented through a statutory planning framework that includes a new Aerotropolis State

-Environmental Planning Policy (SEPP) and Development Control Plan (DCP).
+The Plan will be implemented through a statutory planning framework that includes a new Aerotropolis State Environmental Planning Policy (SEPP) and Development Control Plan (DCP).
 This framework will guide more detailed precinct planning and master planning, promoting exemplary design outcomes and implementing detailed development controls to achieve the vision for the Aerotropolis.

-More detailed precinct plans for the initial precincts will be on exhibition by mid-2020.
+Detailed precinct plans for the initial precincts will be on exhibition towards the end of 2020.
 Infrastructure planning, and work on major transport corridors, airport operations and environmental considerations are continuing.
-Traditional Owners are helping to shape the Aerotropolis and its rich cultural values, as the community, businesses, landowners and developers also participate in the development of Australia's newest global gateway.
+Traditional Custodians are helping to shape the Aerotropolis and its rich cultural values, as the community, businesses, landowners and developers also participate in the development of Australia's newest global gateway.